 The Parcel and Postal Technology International Awards recognize and reward the latest developments in the postal sector.
 Categories include: Sorting and Fulfillment Technology of the Year, Last-Mile Delivery Innovation of the Year (The Journey), Final Mile Innovation of the year (The Final Delivery), Retail/Customer Service Innovation of the Year, New Business Diversification of the Year, Environmental Achievement of the Year, Supplier of the Year, and Service Provider of the Year.
 The judging panel for the awards is made up of major decision makers in the world’s postal, courier and e-commerce firms.

 The awards are coordinated by Parcel and Postal Technology International magazine, which is published by UKi Media & Events, the organizer of Parcel+Post Expo.
-The 2020 show will host the twelfth edition of the awards, which will be announced during an awards ceremony and networking party held in the exhibition hall.
+The 2020 show will host the twelfth edition of the awards, with the winners being announced during the awards ceremony and networking party held in the exhibition hall.